 Braille Skateboarding is a well known skate brand with a massive following on YouTube.
-They have this format called ‘You make it we skate it’ and we were lucky enough that they were willing to put our 3D printed skateboard deck to the test.
+They have this format called ‘You make it we skate it’ and we were lucky enough that put our 3D printed skateboard deck to the test.

-We produced the board on a DeltaWASP 3MT.
-It was printed with up-cycled PLA filament developed by Formfutura.
-Due to the fact that the filament is composed of up-cycled pellets, material costs came down to a few dollars.
-The board weighs about 10 pounds, which is quite heavy in comparison with standard weight of a skateboard.
+We printed the board on a DeltaWASP 3MT, an enormous 3D printer with a 1 x 1 x 1 meter build volume.
+It was printed with up-cycled PLA pellets manufactured by Formfutura.
+Due to the pellets being up-cycled, the material costs came down to only a few dollars per deck.
+The board weighs about 10 pounds, which is quite heavy in comparison to a normal skateboard.

 As far as we know, this is the only single-print skateboard deck.
 All others we know of are made of multiple separately printed parts.
-This gives it a unique design but it also means that the board requires a complex post-process.
+This gives it a unique design but it also means that the board requires some complex post-processing.

 The board was originally printed flat.
-In order to give it the proper concave shape, we had to soften up the board and then insert it into a mould.
-To do this, our workshop developed a wooden mould (shown below).
-The purpose of the mould was to press down on the plastic and shape the skateboard once it was between the 3 pieces.
+In order to give it the proper concave shape, we had to soften up the board and then insert it into a mold.
+To do this, our workshop developed a wooden mold (shown below).
+The purpose of the mold was to press down on the plastic and shape the skateboard once it was between the 3 pieces.

 Once the 20 minutes had passed, we took out the board.
 It was surprising to see just how loose and floppy it had become.
 Then, we needed to bolt down the cap on top and let it take shape.
 In 5 minutes, the board cooled down and was in its proper form.
 The bends were now indented into the structure and we only needed to attach the wheels.